 |*Excludes separately managed wrap accounts.|

-Most accounts adhere to the maximums outlined in the table above.
-For separately managed wrap accounts (both fixed income and equity), however, the maximum advisory fee to Captrust is as follows:
+For separately managed wrap accounts, the maximum advisory fee to Captrust is as follows:

 |Assets under management||Maximum annual fee|